vplesko/OrbLang/docs/references/reference_orb_operators_nonunary.md

 On each iteration, implicitly casts the right-hand side operand to the type of the left-hand side operand.

+`::noDrop` on any argument other than the rightmost will cause its old value to not be dropped.
+Normally, each argument other than the rightmost one is dropped before being reassigned with the new value.

 ```
     sym x:i32 y:i32 z:i32;
     # assign to x, y, and z